samuzora/samuzora.com/source/_posts/2024/hackac-2024-anshin.md

 print(hex(libc_base))
 libc.address = libc_base
 ```
-We can now exploit last remainder chunk mechanism to do 1 read and 1 write, which is necessary for `exit_funcs` route.
+We can now exploit last remainder chunk mechanism to do 2 small writes, which is necessary for `exit_funcs` route.
 (House of Apple only needs 1 large write, it's a viable alternative).
 These are the targets we're interested in:
 ```py
 def encrypt(pos, ptr):